Compare CrashPlan for Small Business with everyone else

 What else can CrashPlan for Small Business do for you?

-It’s not just about the convenience of having your files automatically backed-up and available to restore at any time.
+It’s not just about the convenience of having your files automatically protected and available to restore at any time.
 Many of our customers have even saved their business with CrashPlan.

 When Mark’s computer was hacked and all his files maliciously encrypted by the CryptoLocker virus, it could’ve easily cost him his livelihood.

-But instead of losing all his files or being blackmailed for thousands, he got help and his backup restoration was initiated within 4 minutes.
+But instead of losing all his files or being blackmailed for thousands, he got help and started getting his files back within 4 minutes.

 Frequently Asked Questions